MrHell0/LiftTicket/client/src/gamedata/en/descriptions/levels/instances.md

 To play the game, you will need test AVAX.
 The easiest way to get some testnet AVAX is via [this faucet](https://faucet.avax-test.network/).

-Once you see some ether in your balance, move on to the next step.
+Once you see some avax in your balance, move on to the next step.

 &nbsp;